SkettiSouls/Minix/README.md

 NixOS Minecraft Servers

-This is a Nix flake with a module `services.minix` that allows you to run multiple instances of modded Minecraft servers.
+This is a Nix flake with a module `services.nix-mc` that allows you to run multiple instances of modded Minecraft servers.

 ## Usage